auto-differentiation/QuantLib-Risks-Cpp/presets/README.md

 The top section in the presets file sets the base configuration for using XAD.
 It has the settings for `QL_EXTERNAL_SUBDIRECTORIES`, etc.
-These can be adjusted to your needs, pointing to the relevant folders where you checked out quantlib-xad and XAD.
+These can be adjusted to your needs, pointing to the relevant folders where you checked out QuantLib-Risks-Cpp and XAD.

 You can also add settings here about the boost location (`BOOST_ROOT`) or other QuantLib or XAD related CMake settings.